-1. Replacing a glass panel
+1 Replacing a glass panel

 a.
-From the outside, one person should hold the panel with suction cups.
+One person should hold the panel on the outside with suction cups.

 b.
 From the inside, another person should cut the double- sided tape by sliding a utility knife around the edges of the panel, releasing it for the person on the outside to remove.